mmbmf1/mmbmf1/posts/postgresql-nextjs-geojson-pipeline.md

 ## Introduction

 Built a geospatial data pipeline using PostgreSQL's PostGIS extension with Next.js API routes to generate GeoJSON from coordinate data.
 This approach uses database-level spatial processing instead of JavaScript calculations.
-This builds on the database connection setup (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)) and requires PostGIS-enabled PostgreSQL (see [docker-postgresql-setup.md](./docker-postgresql-setup.md) for using the `postgis/postgis` image).
+This builds on the database connection setup (see [nextjs-api-routes.md](./nextjs-api-routes.md)) and requires PostGIS-enabled PostgreSQL (see [postgis-setup-basics.md](./postgis-setup-basics.md) for PostGIS setup).

 ## The Problem